LastContinue/Pokerap/README.md

 Lets do this instead

 	iex(5)> Pokerap.Ez.evolution(:pikachu)
-	["pichu", "pikachu", "raichu"]
+	{:ok, ["pichu", "pikachu", "raichu"]}

 That's better!

 `/lib/Pokerap.Ez.ex` is pretty short, so you can browse through there to see what all you can do.

 **Try 'em all!**
-### ENV settings:
+## ENV settings
+(All of these have defaults so they are **optional**)

+	config :pokerap, language: "es" #defaults to "en"
+	config :pokerap, timeout: 10000 #defaults 8000
+    config :pokerap, recv_timeout: 20000  #defaults to 5000

 You can set the default language (currently "en") for flavor texts.

-See [http://pokeapi.co/api/v2/language/](http://pokeapi.co/api/v2/language/) for full list.
+See [http://pokeapi.co/api/v2/language/](http://pokeapi.co/api/v2/language/) for full list of supported languages.

 Be advised that not all flavor texts have listings for all languages, so if you're getting `{:ok, %{}}` for every Pokemon, you might try switching to "ja" or "ja-kanji" to double check before filing an issue.

-Also configurable is the timeout for HTTPoison (I found the default resulted in many timeouts)
+Also configurable is the timeout for HTTPoison.
+I found the default resulted in many timeouts.
+See [https://hexdocs.pm/httpoison/HTTPoison.html#request/5](https://hexdocs.pm/httpoison/HTTPoison.html#request/5) for default values and ideas for possible future features.

-	config :pokerap, language: "en"
-	config :pokerap, timeout: 10000
-    config :pokerap, recv_timeout: 20000

 ### Anticipated Questions:

 **"Hey, how come all of the map keys are strings, and not atoms!
 That's not very Elixir-y!"**

 It's a feature of HTTPoison.
-You can rekey if you like (https://github.com/edgurgel/httpoison#wrapping-httpoisonbase)
+You can rekey if you like [https://github.com/edgurgel/httpoison#wrapping-httpoisonbase](https://github.com/edgurgel/httpoison#wrapping-httpoisonbase)

 ### What's next?
 * Documentation.
 I feel what is currently in place is the bare minimum
 * Examples
 * Testing.
 This will require a bunch of mocking against HTTPoison, so I'm not really looking forward to it
 * Possibly look into returning structs for some EZ functions.
-Maybe even a "Pokedex" style struct that matches entries from the games/animes/mangas (If I can remember what those look like)
+Maybe even a "Pokedex" style struct that matches entries from the games/anime/manga (If I can remember what those look like)
 * logging
 * better use of multiple language options on resources where it makes sense